-Risk Assessment Findings - NERT's risk assessment reports for OU-1 and OU-2 concluded that risks due to exposure to NERT contaminants are within the acceptable range established by NDEP and USEPA for the Site for all receptors (e.g., residents, workers, birds, mammals, or plants).
+Risk Assessment Findings - NERT's risk assessment reports of OU-1 and OU-2 concluded that exposure to NERT contaminants are within the acceptable range established and approved by NDEP and USEPA for all receptors (e.g., residents, workers, birds, mammals, or plants).
+These risk assessment reports have been approved by NDEP.
 In addition, the 2022 NDEP-directed indoor air investigation for chloroform in the Pittman Neighborhood confirmed the modeling results presented within the reports.
-NERT continued conducting risk assessments in OU-3 in 2023 and anticipates submitting these risk assessment reports to NDEP in 2024.
+NERT continued conducting risk assessments for OU-3 in 2024 and anticipates submitting these risk assessment reports to NDEP in early 2025.